-The ignition source #, description, and source count is copied from 2.2.2a for the area.
-For scenarios that do not involve secondary combustibles, the maximum HRR is the 98th percentile HRR for the ignition source and is obtained from Attachment 5 (the 98th percentile HRRs of fixed and transient ignition sources are also provided in Table 2.2.2 in the SDP).
+The ignition source #, description, and source count is copied from Worksheet 2.2.2a for the area.
+For scenarios that do not involve secondary combustibles, the maximum HRR is the 98th percentile HRR for the ignition source and is obtained from Attachment 5, Tables A5.1 and A5.3 (the 98th percentile HRRs of fixed and transient ignition sources are also provided in Tables 2.2.2 and 2.2.3 in the SDP).
 Fixed and transient ignition sources are unlikely to release heat at a sufficient rate to cause a damaging HGL, except when the FDS2 target type under consideration is sensitive electronics.
 Consequently, if the FDS2 target type is thermoplastic or thermoset cables, fire scenarios that are initiated by a fixed or transient ignition source (or a small oil fire) require the involvement of secondary combustibles.
-The analyst can determine whether an ignition source is capable of involving secondary combustibles based on 2.2.2b or 2.2.2c updated in Step 2.3.3.
-If the ignition source is capable of igniting a secondary combustible (usually a horizontal cable tray in a stack located above the source), detailed information about the secondary combustible can be found from 2.2.2d for the source.
-The maximum HRR in this case can be determine from the tables and plots in set C for the applicable ignition source-cable tray configuration.
+The analyst can determine whether an ignition source is capable of involving secondary combustibles based on Worksheet 2.2.2b or 2.2.2c updated in Step 2.3.3.
+If the ignition source is capable of igniting a secondary combustible (usually a horizontal cable tray in a stack located above the source), detailed information about the secondary combustible can be found from Worksheet 2.2.2d for the source.
+The maximum HRR in this case can be determined from the tables and plots in set C of Attachment 8 for the applicable ignition source-cable tray configuration.
 If the critical HRR exceeds the maximum HRR, the ignition source can be screened for FDS2 scenarios.

 Step 2.3.4: FDS3 Ignition Source Screening

-2.3.3 is also used to screen ignition sources that, possibly in combination with secondary combustibles, are not capable of causing the development of a damaging HGL in the exposed compartment for findings in the “Fire Confinement” category.
+Worksheet 2.3.3 is also used to screen ignition sources that, possibly in combination with secondary combustibles, are not capable of causing the development of a damaging HGL in the exposed compartment for findings in the “Fire Confinement” category.
 In this case the two compartments separated by the degraded barrier are combined into one.
 The floor area of the combined compartment is the sum of the floor areas of the two compartments.
 The ceiling height is the lower of the ceiling heights in the two compartments.
 The target type is that in the exposed compartment, i.e., not the compartment where the fire is postulated.
 The screening step may need to be performed twice.
 The first time one compartment is the fire or exposing compartment, and the compartment on the other side of the barrier is the exposed compartment.
 The second time the exposing and exposed compartments are reversed.

 Step 2.3.5: Screening Check

-For findings that are not categorized as “Fire Confinement”, include the unscreened ignition source-FDS combinations from Steps 2.3.2 and 2.3.3 in 2.1.8, starting at row 2.
+For findings that are not categorized as “Fire Confinement”, include the unscreened ignition source-FDS combinations from Steps 2.3.2 and 2.3.3 in Worksheet 2.1.8, starting at row 2.
 For findings that are categorized as “Fire Confinement”, only include the unscreened ignition source-FDS3 combinations from Step 2.3.4.
 Enter the source #, ignition source description and location, source count, and FDS.
-The entry for the is 1, 2, or 3 (the latter only for findings in the “Fire Confinement Category”.
+The entry for the FDS is either 1, 2, or 3 (the latter only for findings in the “Fire Confinement Category”).
 Some ignition sources may not screen for FDS1 but may screen for FDS2.
 Use additional pages if all scenarios (ignition source-FDS combinations) do not fit on one page.

-Step 2.4 – Final F Estimates
+Step 2.4 – Final Fire Ignition Frequency Estimates

 Step 2.4.1: Nominal Fire Frequency Estimation

-Use 2.1.8 to record the number of fire ignition sources retained and the fire frequency per counting unit for each unscreened fire ignition source bin.
-The fire frequency for each fire ignition source bin on a per component basis is provided in Attachment 4.
+Use Worksheet 2.1.8 to record the number of fire ignition sources retained and the fire frequency per counting unit for each unscreened fire ignition source bin.
+The fire frequency for each fire ignition source bin on a per component basis is provided in Attachment 4, Table A4.1.